Lángos / Hungarian Fried Bread

 - Boil potatoes until tender.
 Allow to cool, then peel skins from potatoes.

-- Warm ½ cup milk with sugar, then add yeast and allow yeast to activate.
+- Warm ½ cup milk with sugar, then add yeast and allow yeast to activate (between 5 and 10 minutes).
 It will begin to foam and bubble a bit.

 - Warm 1 ½ cups milk, keeping warm till added

 - Add two pounds of flour to a large mixing bowl and rice or finely grate boiled, peeled and cooled potatoes onto the top of the flour.

 - Add eggs, salt, butter and activated yeast mixture.

 - Begin to mix the ingredients, then add the 1 ½ cups of warm milk.

 - Continue to mix the dough until it is well mixed.
 It will be very sticky.

 - Cover and allow dough to rise for between 3 to 5 hours.

 - Anytime after 3 hours but before 5 hours, uncover risen dough, flour hands and cut off or scoop out a quarter cup(ish) size chunks of dough into your hands, roll into a ball using plenty of flour to avoid sticking.